STARCHITECT001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicate the last line
+a script that deletes javascript files